openstack/openstack-manuals/doc/admin-guide/source/shared-file-systems-network-plugins.rst

       the ``neutron_subnet_id`` to be provided when defining the share network that will be used for the creation of share servers.
-The user may define any number of share networks corresponding to the various physical network segments in a tenant environment.
+The user may define any number of share networks corresponding to the various physical network segments in a project environment.

    b) ``manila.network.neutron.neutron_network_plugin.
       NeutronSingleNetworkPlugin``.
 This is a simplification of the previous